petermg/TheOcularMigraineMCP/README.md

 Where can I find support?

 ### Answer:
-You can find support Support on my [Discord Server](https://discord.gg/PPgbApG), or on [The Ocular Migraine sub on Reddit](https://www.reddit.com/r/TheOcularMigraine/), or better yet post an issue here on [GitHub](https://github.com/petermg/TheOcularMigraineMCP/issues).
+You can find support on my [Discord Server](https://discord.gg/PPgbApG), or on [The Ocular Migraine sub on Reddit](https://www.reddit.com/r/TheOcularMigraine/), or better yet post an issue here on [GitHub](https://github.com/petermg/TheOcularMigraineMCP/issues).
 ##